sagemathinc/cocalc-doc/source/project-settings.rst

 Available features
 *****************************************

-Settings here enable or disable general project features.
+This section displays the enabled/disabled state for various general project features.

 *****************************************
 Available formatter
 *****************************************

-Settings here enable or disable formatters for specific file types in the CoCalc frame editor.
+This section displays the enabled/disabled state for formatters for specific file types in the CoCalc frame editor.

 .. index:: Projects; collaborators
 .. index:: Collaborators